One Health Day

 One Health Day – November 3

 Recognizing the interconnectedness between people, animals, plants, and their shared environment is paramount to addressing some of the multidimensional challenges that emerging and re-emerging diseases impose to public health globally.
 Zoonotic diseases are becoming a growing health threat worldwide, with increasing reports of outbreaks in diverse regions.
-Raising awareness and advocacy for One Health is a key step towards promoting a holistic human and animal health approach.
+Raising awareness and advocacy is a key step towards promoting a holistic human and animal health approach.
 We at ISID recognize that the One health approach is key as one of our signature programs, ProMED is one of the only emerging disease surveillance networks that covers humans, animals, and plants as well as their interactions.
 Also, our open-access International Journal of Infectious Diseases One Health aims to ensure a broader reach by crossing disciplines and addressing the interaction of human, animal and environmental health.

 Resources